jbeightol/data-science-notes/python.md

 <a id='functions'></a>

 ### 3s and 5s

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Find the sum of all the multiples of 3 or 5 below 1000.

+### Finding the Hypotenuse

+Create a function that takes the two shorter sides of a right triangle and returns the hypotenuse